turingschool-examples/frontend-mod-1-prework/day_1/README.md

 var foo = 6;
 ```

-You can also assign a value to an existing variable:
+You can also re-assign a value to an existing variable:

 ```javascript
 foo = 4;  // change variable `foo`